Finera Review

 Recommendation

 Consider Finera if you process $500k+ monthly across three or more PSPs and declining approval rates are costing measurable revenue.
 Test the routing optimization against your current setup with a parallel run before fully committing.
-If you are setting up your first payment stack, skip orchestration entirely and focus on choosing the right direct PSPs: Nuvei for global enterprise, Solidgate for mid-market, Trustly for European banking.
+If you are setting up your first payment stack, skip orchestration entirely and focus on choosing the right direct PSPs: Nuvei for global enterprise, emerchantpay for mid-market, Trustly for European banking.
 Come back to orchestration when your PSP count creates routing complexity.
-Updated February 2026.

 Pros

-- 600+ payment provider connectors through a single API.
+- A large connector library (600+ on Finera's own count) through a single API.
 Add or remove PSPs without rebuilding integrations.
 If your current Nuvei contract expires and you switch to Worldpay, the orchestration layer handles the transition with minimal engineering work.

 - AI-driven smart routing optimizes each transaction in real time.
 Rather than static rules, the routing engine learns from approval patterns and directs traffic to whichever PSP performs best for each transaction profile.
 The measurable value: 2-3% approval rate improvements translate to tens of thousands in recovered monthly revenue at scale.

-- iGaming-first positioning with dedicated blog content, iGB L!VE conference presence and high-risk vertical focus.
-Unlike Primer which serves eCommerce alongside gambling, Finera appears to prioritize the gambling and high-risk market specifically.
+- iGaming-first positioning: the primary vertical, with dedicated account management, gambling-specific content and an iGB L!VE presence.
+Unlike Primer, which serves eCommerce alongside gambling, Finera concentrates on the gambling and high-risk market.

-- Lowest minimum volume among orchestrators at $300k monthly.
-Primer requires $500k, IXOPAY requires $1M+.
-This makes Finera the most accessible orchestration option for mid-market iGaming operators.
+- Second-lowest published minimum among orchestrators at $300k monthly, behind Corefy at $250k.
+Primer requires $500k, IXOPAY requires $500k.
+This makes Finera one of the more accessible orchestration options for mid-market iGaming operators, behind Corefy on the entry threshold.

 Cons